litexlang/litex-official-documents/Tutorial/Introduction.md

 </div>

-## Simple, Intuitive, Expressive — For Humans & AI
+## Simple, Intuitive, Expressive — Learnable For Humans & AI

 _Simplicity is the ultimate sophistication._